bannita/guessMe_project/README.md

 ## Thank You

-This app was built with care as a final project for CS250 and was inspired by Wordle and other guessing games.
+This app was built as a final project for CS250 and was inspired by Wordle and other guessing games.
 I hope you enjoy exploring it!

 ---